alee/2023-08-28-asu-online/index.md

 </a> as well for Day 2.

-After you have anaconda installed, you'll also need to download the <a href='http://swcarpentry.github.io/python-novice-gapminder/files/python-novice-gapminder-data.zip'>Python gapminder dataset</a> downloaded and available to your Jupyter instance.
+After you have anaconda installed, you'll also need to download the <a href='http://swcarpentry.github.io/python-novice-gapminder/files/python-novice-gapminder-data.zip'>gapminder dataset</a> and unzip it to a `data` directory that's accessible to your Jupyter notebook.
 </p>

 <p>